 How to Grow African Violets

 African violets can be grown in regular potting soil but they do best in mixtures specifically designed for them which is lighter with more drainage than regular potting soil.
-Or you can make your own using potting soil and adding equal parts peat moss and either perlite or vermiculite for drainage.
+Or you can make your own using potting soil and add equal parts peat moss and either perlite or vermiculite for drainage.

 You can use either plastic or clay pots.
 If you use clay pots, line the rim with aluminum foil to protect the leaves.
 Clay absorbs water and the wet rim will rot your leaves.